conorotompkins/comparing-datasets/Comparing_Datasets_Tutorial.md

 roster_1617 <- read.csv("roster_1617.csv")
 ```

-Then run this to confirm R has them.Also check the Environment panel.
+Then run this to confirm R has them.

+Also check the Environment panel.

 ``` r
 ls()